 10 Interview Questions You Need to Ask

+When you're Interviewing, think strategically about the questions you're asking.
 You’ve asked the interview question standards: “What’s your greatest strength?”
 “What’s your biggest weakness?”
 “What’s an example of your leadership style?
 “For job interviewees, answering these questions are second nature.
 Based on an article on CareerBuilder, we’ve developed ten questions that will require your candidates to break out of their typical interview-style shell.

 - Why are you looking for a new job?
 This is an open-ended question that leaves room for you to interpret motivation and underlying personality traits.